 \subsubsection{Displacement functions}

-The Lindstedt-Poincaré method is especially suited to compute secular frequencies, as it allows to capture terms of all orders in the perturbative parameter $q_f$ (see e.g. Eq.~\eqref{eq:Omegafdefinition}).
+The Lindstedt-Poincaré method is especially suited to computing secular frequencies, as it allows us to capture terms of all orders in the perturbative parameter $q_f$ (see, e.g., Eq.~\eqref{eq:Omegafdefinition}).
 This is not true for the computed displacement function $R(\tau)$, which remains a finite-order expansion and thus less accurate than the Floquet solutions obtained in single-frequency traps.
-To derive a solution with similar level of accuracy, we employ a modified Dehmelt approximation \cite{Ghosh_1995}.
-First, we assume the following Ansatz for the solution of Eq.~\eqref{eq:two-tone-mathieu-eq} in the regime $a,q_f^2\ll 1$,
+To derive a solution with a similar level of accuracy, we employ a modified Dehmelt approximation \cite{Ghosh_1995}.
+First, we take the following Ansatz for the solution of Eq.~\eqref{eq:two-tone-mathieu-eq} in the regime $a,q_f^2\ll 1$,

 where $u_0$ is a constant of order $1$ and $u_s(\tau),u_f(\tau)\sim O(q_f)$ are slow and fast oscillating solutions at frequencies of order $2l$ and $2$, respectively.
 We do not fix a specific value for $\beta$ but assume it to be small, $\beta \ll 1$.
 This condition is fulfilled for both the nanoparticle and the ion for the parameters given in Table~\ref{tab:parameters}, as shown in the previous section.